 What is the recovery time?

-Your recovery will be like what you experienced after a breast augmentation in San Antonio and is generally uneventful and relatively fast.
+Your recovery will be like what you experienced after a breast augmentation and is generally uneventful and relatively fast.
 Plan to take a week off work or other activities to allow your body to heal, and for swelling and bruising to fade.
 You will have pain medication to keep you comfortable in the early stage of recovery.
 Take the time to rest, avoid vigorous motions, lifting, raising your arms, or exercise, other than walks.
 You should feel normal in about two to three weeks, and most patients can return to their exercise routine at the four to six-week mark.
 At Hill Country Plastic Surgery, we closely monitor our patients throughout the recovery process and are always available.